There’s a good chance you may not have heard of Tyr.

-It took a great effort, but the Beast loosed the chains called Leyding.
+It took a great effort, but the Beast loosened the chains called Leyding.

-Again, the Gods provoked the Wolf; They said true Glory would be his if he could loose the chains of Dromi.
+Again, the Gods provoked the Wolf; They said true Glory would be his if he could loosen the chains of Dromi.

-It took an even greater effort, but the Beast loosed the chains called Dromi.
+It took an even greater effort, but the Beast loosened the chains called Dromi.

-A third time, the Gods goaded the Great Wolf; he would be renowned if only he could loose the bonds of Gleipnir.
+A third time, the Gods goaded the Great Wolf; he would be renowned if only he could loosen the bonds of Gleipnir.

 Fenris laughed at their dare; what challenge could a silken ribbon pose?
 What Glory could be found in succeeding in such a trivial matter?